 At Village Green, we’re committed to serving those who are less fortunate and sharing the love and good news of Jesus Christ.
 We support both individuals and organizations that are serving and sharing at the local, national and international levels, and we pray for them regularly.

-Village Green has Missionary Partners in countries like Austria, Colombia and Japan as well as our home country, Canada.
+Village Green has Missionary Partners in countries like Austria, Colombia, the Philippines, and Japan as well as our home country, Canada.

 Our Mission Partners

 Jacob grew up in and was part of the Village Green community before moving to Armenia, Quindío Colombia in 2009.
 He met Leidy there and they were married in January of 2014.
 They currently serve and work in their local church (Iglesia Cristiana Shalom), as well as a Youth foundation (ZONA J).
 Under ZonaJ, they founded El Nido to help serve vulnerable pregnant teenagers.
 It is their prayer that through El Nido these new young mothers will become ready for motherhood, develop new skills, learn how to deal with various emotions and feel Jesus’ love for them so that it will give them hope for a better future.
 Jacob is also involved in teaching a leadership program and they are both involved in Reaxion, which is a biannual leadership conference.
 They continue to dream and hope to grow these projects as time passes.